The Clear Edge

 • Automation reliability above 95%.

-Clear Ownership Required
+Clear Ownership Required:

 Every parallel initiative needs one owner.

-Operators with clear ownership hit $120K in 26–28 weeks.
+Pattern data: operators with clear ownership hit $120K in 26–28 weeks, while operators without clear ownership take 38–42 weeks.

-Your weekly Monday review isn’t optional.
+Integration planning non-negotiable — your weekly Monday review isn’t optional

 • Week 8 integration: team onboarding + system documentation.